 Why is intervention needed?

-The Khasi are traditionally a forest-dependent people, relying on the native cloud forest for shelter, firewood, medicine and food.
-The Khasi also value their forest for its role in protecting springs and stream beds and conserving wildlife and attach spiritual significance to areas of forest identified as sacred groves.
-These communities are now at risk as their valuable forest is cleared for charcoal making, stone quarrying and grazing.
-The Meghalaya state, or "the abode of clouds" in Sanskrit, is of international importance, recognized as one of the wettest places on earth and a biodiversity hotspot.
+The Khasi people are traditionally a forest-dependent community, using the native cloud forest for shelter, firewood, medicine, food and even for spiritual traditions.
+Meghalaya state, or "the abode of clouds" in Sanskrit, is of international importance, recognized as one of the wettest places on earth and a biodiversity hotspot.
 However, the area and the communities are now at risk as the forest is being cleared by charcoal production, stone quarrying and animal grazing.

 WeForest partners with indigenous governments and Khasi villages to restore the forests, using methods like Assisted Natural Regeneration (ANR) and enrichment planting.
 The local communities play a key role in the restoration: they manage the tree nurseries, perform the required thinning and weeding, establish natural fire lines, and delimit the no-go zones to protect the forest from animal grazing and human interference.